 The EB-5 visa program was created by Congress in 1990 under section 203(b)(5) of the Immigration and Nationality Act (INA).
 Ten thousand EB-5 visas per year are allocated to qualified individuals seeking Lawful Permanent Resident (LPR) status on the basis of their capital investment and creation of at least ten full-time jobs for qualified workers in the United States.

 EB-5 investors (and their spouses and unmarried children under the age of 21) may be eligible for EB-5 immigrant visas if they have invested or are actively in the process of investing the standard capital investment requirement of $1,050,000 or $800,000 in Targeted Employment Areas (TEA) and/or Rural Areas (RA).
 EB- 5 investors may invest in a new commercial enterprise or choose to reinvigorate a troubled business.

 Acquiring Lawful Permanent Resident (LPR) through the EB-5 program is a three-step self-petitioning process:

 - Investors must obtain approval of their Form-526(Petition for an Alien Entrepreneur).

-- Investors must then either file an I-485 Adjustment of Status if they are in the United States, or apply for immigrant visa at a United States embassy or consulate outside of the United States.
+- Investors must then either file an I-485 Adjustment of Status if they are in the United States, or file a DS-260 and apply for immigrant visa at a United States embassy or consulate outside of the United States.
 Following approval, investors and their derivative family members are granted two-year “Conditional” Green Cards upon entry into the United States.

 - Investors must file a FormI-829 Petition by an Entrepreneur to Remove Conditions 90 days prior to the two-year anniversary of the “Conditional” Green Card.
 If this petition is approved by USCIS, a Permanent Green Card will be issued.